Note: Please be patient with these early chapters; I was very young when I started!

 "We are in a workplace—we should act like professionals."
 There was hint of warmth in the security guard's voice that momentarily relieved his uptight air.
 Then, as if it were a tiresome duty, Tseng turned his stern gaze on Ienzo, nodding a stiff greeting.

-"Well," the blue-haired boy scowled, "good morning to you too, Warden."
+"Well," Ienzo scowled, "good morning to you too, Warden."

-Tseng Taak: the hospital's newest security guard and the man assigned to monitoring each and every one of Ienzo's movements.
-From the moment he was let out of his room in the morning to the end of his recreational hours, Ienzo was shadowed by the quiet but imposing man.
+Tseng Taak: the hospital's newest president of security and the man assigned to monitoring each and every one of Ienzo's movements.
+From the moment he was let out of his room in the morning to the end of his recreational hours, Ienzo was supposed to be shadowed by the quiet but imposing man.

-Aerith ran an anxious hand through the loose, curled strand of hair hanging over her shoulder.
+Aerith wrung an anxious hand in her skirt.
 "Please Ienzo, Tseng, let's try to get along today."

 "I don't feel obligated to get along with those who strive to upset the order of this hospital."
 The man's voice was sharp but quiet, mellow but hinting at something far more firm.
 "You seem to forget, Doctor Gainsborough, that Ienzo is not here to be rehabilitated.
 He is here by order of the court, and it is my responsibility to keep what happened before from happening ever again."

-Aerith blinked her deep green eyes once, desperate for something to say in return.
+Aerith blinked once, desperate for something to say in return.
 "But Tseng," she murmured, "he was just a child…"

-"You may believe he has changed, but I harbor no such illusions," the black-haired man's calm voice struck a sour note in Ienzo.
+"You may believe he has changed, but I harbor no such illusions," the security guard's calm voice struck a sour note in Ienzo.

 "I wouldn't harm Miss Gainsborough."
 The words came automatically, even as some part of Ienzo, some voice in the back of his mind, wondered if he actually might harm her.
 If she was the only thing standing in his way... if there was something he could gain from it… what was to stop him from ripping her to shreds to achieve his own ends?
 It was not as if he would feel remorse…